davidbradway/resume-bibtex/resume_with_citations.md

 ## Objective

+*   Use technical and administrative skills to facilitate projects advancing state of the art imaging techniques
-*   Planning, data science, visualization, image processing, and research administration
+-   Utilize knowledge of data science, visualization, imaging, and research operations at Duke
-*   Project and program management, engineering, science, research and development
+*   Further refine skills in project and program management, science and engineering, and research and development

 ## Work Experience